Essential Travel Guide: Cruise Tips and Advice

 Looking forward to your next cruise adventure?
 Whether you’re a nautical newbie or a seasoned sailor, we want you to enjoy your trip.

-To protect from any impending cruise disasters, check out these open ocean crisis scenarios and our handy tips for how to avoid them.
+To protect yourself from any impending cruise disasters, check out these open ocean crisis scenarios and our handy tips for how to avoid them.

 Even the most experienced sailor experiences seasickness from time to time.
 The longer your voyage, the more likely you are to suffer from this ailment.
 There are many remedies for seasickness, so be sure to study up before you go.